lfoppiano/grobid-superconductors/README.md

 ### Getting started

-Building module requires maven and JDK 1.8 or greater.
+Building module requires the JDK 1.8 or greater.

-First install and build the latest development version of GROBID as explained by the [documentation](http://grobid.readthedocs.org).
+First, install and build the latest development version of GROBID as explained by the [documentation](http://grobid.readthedocs.org).

 The modules should be installed inside the grobid directory